-When each developer onboards with Oculus, we ask for a W-8 or W-9 form to report income tax.
-Oculus does not withhold any income tax and developers are responsible for submitting that amount at the appropriate time.
-Oculus will send summary tax documents at the appropriate time for reporting and payment purposes.
+When you establish an account with Oculus, you are asked to provide a W-8 or W-9 form for income tax purposes.
+Oculus does not withhold any income tax and each organization is responsible for submitting their income tax due at the appropriate time.
+Oculus sends summary tax documents at the appropriate time for reporting and payment purposes.

 Oculus provides several metrics that help you monitor the performance of individual apps on the Oculus Store.